What Are Our Supports?

 is a curator and writer whose practice explores interconnection, intercultural conversations, collaboration and sensory experience.
 Working in non-profit visual arts organizations for over 15 years, independently she has curated exhibitions at Galerie de L’UQAM, Montréal, Confederation Centre Art Gallery, Charlottetown, and Burnaby Art Gallery, VIVO Media Arts Centre and Or Gallery, Vancouver.
 Recent curatorial projects include Afterlives: Germaine Koh and Aron Louis Cohen, Charles Campbell’s Actor Boy: Travels in Birdsong, Hank Bull: Connexion and the symposium Underground in the Aether.
 Low’s essays and criticism are published in catalogues and numerous art periodicals; she is an editorial board member of The Capilano Review.
 As a SSHRC Doctoral Fellow at Simon Fraser University’s School for the Contemporary Arts, her research focuses on artists sensing otherwise towards different ways of knowing, and synaesthetic resonances across art, neuroscience, somatics and the humanities.

 is an art historian.
 His research explores the political and visual representation of displaced and disappeared populations in Lebanon and Palestine.
 From 2018 to 2019 he was a fellow in residence of Modern and Contemporary Arab Art at Darat al Funun in Amman, Jordan.
 In addition to publishing widely, he has presented his work and given lectures in Jordan, Palestine, the United States and Canada.
 He is currently working on a book of his photographs from Lifta, one of the last remaining extant Palestinian villages within the 1948 border after Nakba.
-He holds a PhD in art history and teaches at the University of British Columbia.
+He holds a PhD in art history and works at the University of California, Santa Barbara.

 Otoniya Juliane Okot Bitek